jeremycross/Python-Notes/README.md

 # Python-Notes
-A collection of my notes from learning python, while using linkedin learning and exploring
+A collection of my notes from learning python, written while using linkedin learning and exploring
 For the most useful beginners notes look under 'Ex_Files_Python_EssT/Exercise Files'
 Chapter breakdown for that folder is (notes updated to Chapter 7):